Stories of Stonewall: How the LGBTQ rebellion left a legacy

 ‘THINGS HAVE CHANGED A LOT SINCE I WAS A COP’

-The night’s assignment: Search for evidence of unlicensed alcohol sales at the unlicensed Stonewall Inn.

-Officer Charles Broughton had been on similar raids before.
+Officer Charles Broughton had been on raids before.
 They were common at New York’s gay bars, often unlicensed and run by the underworld.
-Patrons rarely made waves.

 As Broughton recalls, the focus was on people selling illegal drinks, not buying them.
 Several Stonewall employees were arrested.

-While news and other accounts describe police checking people wearing clothes deemed gender-inappropriate — at the time, sometimes considered an illegal “disguise” — and arresting some, Broughton says he wasn’t involved in that and didn’t judge how bar patrons wanted to live.
+While news and other accounts describe police checking people wearing clothes deemed gender-inappropriate — sometimes considered an illegal “disguise” — and arresting some, Broughton says he wasn’t involved in that and didn’t judge how bar patrons wanted to live.

 He didn’t anticipate being corralled in the Stonewall by an angry crowd, hoping he wouldn’t get hurt as something crashed against the window.